aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/customxmlshape/_index.md

 ```

 Represents the vertical offset of shape from the top border of the parent shape, in unit of 1/4000 of height of the parent shape..

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use Aspose.Cells.Drawing.Shape.HeightInShape property.
 This property will be removed 12 months later since JANUARY 2012.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 int